Jalen Smith: Phoenix Suns (2020–2022)

-Indiana Pacers (2022–present)
+Indiana Pacers (2022–2024)

-On February 10, 2022, Smith was traded to the Indiana Pacers along with a future second-round draft pick in exchange for Torrey Craig.
-Smith re-signed with the Pacers on a two-year deal worth $9.6 million dollars on July 1, 2022.
+On February 10, 2022, Smith was traded to the Indiana Pacers along with a future second-round draft pick (Hugo Besson) in exchange for Torrey Craig.

+On July 1, 2022, Smith re-signed with the Pacers on a two-year deal worth $9.6 million.
 After the signing, Pacers head coach Rick Carlisle announced Smith would be a starter and considered him an "important part of our future."
-On November 18, Smith posted a career-high 18 rebounds to go along with 10 points and 3 blocks in a win over the Houston Rockets.
-On November 27, Smith recorded a career-high 23 points on 8-14 shooting along with 9 rebounds in a loss to the Los Angeles Clippers.
-In December, Smith would be moved to the bench in favor of Aaron Nesmith, and would move in and out of the Pacers' rotation in the following months.
+On November 18, Smith posted a career–high 18 rebounds to go along with 10 points and 3 blocks in a win over the Houston Rockets.
+On November 27, Smith recorded a career–high 23 points on 8–14 shooting along with 9 rebounds in a loss to the Los Angeles Clippers.
+Starting in December, Smith would move in and out of the starting lineup, alongside Aaron Nesmith, for the remainder of the 2022–23 season.

+Smith earned the backup center role behind Myles Turner for the 2023–24 season.
+On November 8, 2023, he recorded his first double–double of the season with 16 points, 11 rebounds, 2 steals, and a block, on 5–8 shooting from the field in a win over the Utah Jazz.

+Chicago Bulls (2024–present)

+On July 8, 2024, Smith signed with the Chicago Bulls to a three-year, $27 million contract.